-Medical crews may receive limited training on the requirements for operating in the AOA during AEP drills.
 Medical crews will most likely not be fully trained in the proper and/or safe procedures for operating within the AOA.
 These individuals may require an escort through the IC or designee, as outlined in Section 11.0.

-The State Medical Examiner is responsible for the removal, identification, and transporting of the deceased.
 The State Medical Examiner is responsible for the collection, identification, and disposition of deceased persons and human tissue from a multi-casualty incident.
 In addition, FEMA has the capability to provide Disaster Mortuary Assistance Teams (DMORT) to respond to the scene of a multi-casualty incident.
 Both the State Medical Examiner and FEMA DMORT can be accessed by contacting the Alaska Division of Homeland Security and Emergency Management.